 The section where the Boeshaars put down roots was near what today is Kingston, Ulster County, NY, near where Rondout Creek feeds into the Hudson.
 There, Johannes “Jacob” was naturalized on Jan.
 31, 1715 (or 1716).
 He is named on a list of new citizens referred to as “Albany Nats.” by researcher and author Henry Z. Jones Jr.

-Sadly, after just a few years in his new land and identity, patriarch Johannes “Jacob” died sometime in 1719 with burial presumably in Kingston.
+Sadly, after just a few years in his new land and identity, patriarch Jacob died sometime in 1719 with burial presumably in Kingston.

-Johannes Jacob’s widow, Anna Christina, with many children still to be raised, married within a few months to Englishman William Bolk.
+Jacob’s widow, Anna Christina, with children still to be raised, married within a few months to Englishman William Bolk ( ? - ? ).
 Their wedding was held on Dec.
 6, 1719 in the Old Dutch Reformed Church in Kingston.
-Nothing more is known.
+Jacob’s widow, Anna Christina, with many children still to be raised, married within a few months to Englishman William Bolk ( ? - ? ).
+Their wedding was held on Dec.
+6, 1719 in the Old Dutch Reformed Church in Kingston.

 Much of what we know about this clan is from the exhaustively researched and well-presented book, Pasour, Paysour, Payseur, Paseur, Together … At Last, compiled by Thomas J. Marino (Birmingham, AL: Birmingham Publishing Company, 1992).
 Another volume is Henry Z. Jones' The Palatine Families of New York, Vol. I, with a third printing in 1995.